-Community Power’s origins lie with Templederrry Wind Farm in County Tipperary, also a first of its kind in Ireland as a community-owned wind farm.
+Community Power lauched in November 2019 as Ireland's first community-owned electricity supplier.
+The renewable supplier's origins lie with Templederry Wind Farm in County Tipperary, which is also a first of its kind in Ireland as a community-owned wind farm.

-The company has strong ties to local communities and is endorsed by several energy co-operatives and supported as part of the European Regional Development Fund.
+The company has strong ties to local communities and is endorsed by several energy co-operatives.
+It is also supported as part of the European Regional Development Fund.

 Community Power’s main three pillars of action are: